Wilhelmina of the Netherlands: Interwar period

-Wilhelmina had a keen understanding of business matters.
-She used her personal wealth inherited from her family to make several investments in the United States, which eventually made her the world's richest woman and first female billionaire in dollars.
+Wilhelmina used her personal wealth inherited from her family to make several investments in the United States, which eventually made her the world's richest woman and first female billionaire in dollars.
 During the 1920s and 1930s, the Netherlands began to emerge as an industrial power with the help of the Queen's funds.
 Engineers reclaimed vast amounts of land that had been under water by building the Zuiderzee Works, the largest hydraulic engineering project undertaken by the Netherlands during the 20th century.
 Its main purposes were to improve flood protection and create additional land for agriculture.

 In 1939, the government proposed a refugee camp near the city of Apeldoorn for German Jews fleeing the Nazi regime.
 However, Wilhelmina intervened because she felt the planned location was "too close" to the royal family's summer residence.
 Indeed if spies were to be among the fugitives, they would be within walking distance of Het Loo Palace.
 After long discussions, the camp was finally erected about 10 km from the village of Westerbork.

 Aside from economical and security matters, Queen Wilhelmina used most of the 1930s to find a suitable husband for Juliana.
 This was a difficult task since she was very religious and insisted that her daughter's husband would be a Protestant of royal birth.
 Many prospects from the United Kingdom and Sweden either declined or were turned down by Juliana.
 Finally, mother and daughter found a suitable match in German Prince Bernhard of Lippe-Biesterfeld.
 Wilhelmina had her lawyers draft a very detailed prenuptial agreement that specified exactly what her future son-in-law could and could not do.